 Parameter Туре Description .description const char Adds a description.
-Cannot be NULL. .init void ()(void) Adds a setup function the be executed before the test. .fini void ()(void) Adds a teardown function the be executed after the test. .disabled bool Disables the test. signal int Expect the test to raise the specified signal.
-Expect the test to raise the specified signal. .exit_code int Expect the test to exit with the specified st Expect the test to exit with the specified status.
+Cannot be NULL. .init void ()(void) Adds a setup function the be executed before the test. .fini void ()(void) Adds a teardown function the be executed after the test. .disabled .disabled bool Disables the test. .signal int Expect the test to raise the specified signa Expect the test to raise the specified signal. .exit_code int Expect the test to exit wit Expect the test to exit with the specified status.